Verstappen on pole in Austria ahead of Leclerc

-Austrian Grand Prix 2023: Max Verstappen on pole
+Austrian Grand Prix 2023: Max Verstappen on pole ahead of Charles Leclerc

 Last updated on .From the section Formula 1

-Max Verstappen took a comfortable pole position from Ferrari's Charles Leclerc at his Red Bull team's home race in Austria.
+Max Verstappen took a comfortable pole position from Ferrari's Charles Leclerc at his Red Bull team's home grand prix in Austria.

 Verstappen was just 0.048 seconds clear of Leclerc as Carlos Sainz made it a Ferrari two-three with Lando Norris fourth in the upgraded McLaren.